compsoc-edinburgh/bi-config/README.md

 This page outlines the architecture of Better Informatics.

+## Hosting

+It is hosted on Tardis, and can only be hosted there because it needs to connect to `weblogin.inf.ed.ac.uk` which is firewalled.
+Informatics has opened a firewall hole to Tardis for us.

+There is a virtual machine that lives at `bi.tardis.ed.ac.uk`.
+You can SSH to it from within the Tardis network, but only if you have a user account on that VM.

+At the moment stuff runs as the user `qaisjp` inside a tmux session.
+If you have access to the VM, feel free to `sudo su qaisjp`, followed by `tmux a` to attach to the existing tmux session, and see how things work.

+A couple things are Docker-ised, but not everything.
+It's worth dockerising more things so that it's easier to maintain.

 ## Service: main website

 The main website is reliant on several moving parts, listed below: